The Era of Distributed AI Risk

 A more effective approach includes:

-- Map dependencies across AI workflows, including transitive packages and hosted services—not only the libraries in your application repo.
+- Dependency mapping across AI workflows, including transitive packages and hosted services — not only the libraries in the application repo

-- Observe the path end to end: gateway and orchestrator routing, provider errors and latency, token and cost spikes, and sensitive data in requests and responses (this is still API traffic—instrument it with those dimensions in mind).
+- End-to-end observability across gateway and orchestrator routing, provider errors and latency, token and cost spikes, and sensitive data in requests and responses (this is still API traffic — instrument it with those dimensions in mind)

-- Regression-test upgrades to AI tooling and providers; treat behavior drift as a first-class change, not an afterthought.
+- Regression testing for AI tooling and provider upgrades, treating behavior drift as a first-class change, not an afterthought

-- Design degradation when external AI is down, overloaded, or abusive: timeouts, quotas, backpressure, and safe fallbacks.
+- Degradation design for when external AI is down, overloaded, or misbehaving: timeouts, quotas, backpressure, and safe fallbacks

-- Treat orchestration as critical infrastructure—same ownership, change control, and incident rigor as core APIs, not as a side utility.
+- Orchestration treated as critical infrastructure — same ownership, change control, and incident rigor as core APIs, not a side utility

 The focus is shifting from “Is this component secure?” to “What happens when any part of this system behaves unexpectedly?”